MEDIATOR SETTLEMENT RECOMMENDATIONS – BE CAREFUL WHAT YOU ASK FOR!

 As a result, while this Mediator will defer on answering the question, “What do you think the case is worth?”, this Mediator will always respond to the inquiry, “What do you believe the case can settle for?”

-Richard P. Byrne, Esq., is a member of NAM’s (National Arbitration and Mediation) Hearing Officer Panel and is available to arbitrate and mediate cases in the NY Metro area and throughout the United States.
-For the second year in a row, he was voted one of the Top 3 Mediators in the country by The National Law Journal Annual Reader Rankings Survey (2016 and 2015) and named one of 48, 2016 Alternative Dispute Resolution Champions in the U.S. by that same publication.
-Additionally, Mr. Byrne was voted a Top Ten Mediator in New York State by the New York Law Journal Reader Rankings Survey in 2014 and 2015.
-He is Co-Managing Partner of L’Abbate, Balkan, Colavita & Contini, LLP., in Garden City, N.Y.
+Richard P. Byrne, Esq., is a member of NAM's (National Arbitration and Mediation) Hearing Officer Panel and is available to arbitrate and mediate cases throughout the United States.
+In 2018, for the fourth year in a row, he was voted one of the Top 3 Mediators in the country by the National Law Journal Reader Rankings Survey and was also voted a Top 3 Mediator by the 2018 Corporate Counsel Best of Survey.
+Also, in 2018, for the third straight year, he was named a National Law Journal Alternative Dispute Resolution Champion, as part of a select group of only 46 nationwide.
+Further, for the fourth in a row, he was voted a Top Ten Mediator in New York State by the 2017 New York Law Journal Reader Rankings Survey.

 For any questions or comments, please contact Jacqueline I. Silvey, Esq. / NAM General Counsel, via email at firstname.lastname@example.org or direct dial telephone at 516-941-3228.